Art Now! Lecture Series

 The lecture series brings artists, curators, researchers, and practitioners to Columbia to give students exposure to the rich range of perspectives, practices, and professional pathways possible for the contemporary creative.

-Fall 2021 Schedule
+Fall 2022 Schedule

 All lectures are free and open to the public.
 American Sign Language interpretation will be provided.